SameeraGrandhi/mlflow-on-k8s/README.md

 $ git clone https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes.git
 ```
 #### 3. Create namespace in kubernetes
+To isolate our list of Pods Services and Deployments we use to build and run their platform setup, we needed to create separate namespace.

-Run below command to create namespace in kubernetes
+Run below command to create namespace in kubernetes:
 ```
 # Minikube/EKS
 $ kubectl create ns <your namespace>